handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet.md

 }
 ```

 Get wallet or account balance.
 If no account option is passed, the call defaults to wallet balance (with account index of <nobr>`-1`</nobr>).
-Balance values for `unconfimred` and `confirmed` are expressed in subunits.
+Balance values for `unconfirmed` and `confirmed` are expressed in subunits.

 ### HTTP Request